 - Mix the crumbs and seasonings well.

 - Cut each chicken gizzard in half.
+If they still have the yellow inside layer on peel it off now.

 - Dip each gizzard piece in the melted butter and then in the bread crumbs.